s-kust/python-backtesting-template/README.md

 ## Feature Creation Optimization: Fine-Tuning Parameters

 You’ll create a function to add derived columns and features to your data.
-Its recommended location is in the `\customizable\add_features.py` file.
+Its recommended location is in the `\features\` folder.
 In the example provided, this function is called `add_features_v1_basic`.
 It has one input parameter, `atr_multiplier_threshold`.
 Your custom function will likely have one or more input parameters as well.
 You may want to optimize them for the best results.

 When creating a `TickersData` instance, the system calls a function to add features.
 You specify this function through the `add_feature_cols_func` parameter.
 However, you can’t directly pass input parameter values.
 The solution is to use `functools.partial`, as shown in the example below.